Keith Ewing (MA, MBACP)

 Whether you are really struggling with life or have an underlying feeling that you could be more connected with yourself and those around you, counselling can create the space you need to move forward.

-I am a BACP registered integrative psychotherapist and work with a wide range of issues including anxiety, low self-esteem, issues from childhood, challenges with relationships, bereavement and depression.
+I am a BACP and UKCP registered integrative psychotherapist and work with a wide range of issues including anxiety, low self-esteem, issues from childhood, challenges with relationships, bereavement and depression.
 I offer a warm, empathic, open and non-judgemental space for you to explore the issues that have prompted you to seek counselling.

 As an integrative psychotherapist, I draw on different approaches depending upon what best supports clients.
 These include humanistic, relational, cognitive behavioural and psychodynamic approaches.
 I offer both short and long-term therapy and have worked with clients from many diverse backgrounds and varying personal situations.